RimuTec/faker/README.md

 - Multibyte()
 - Paragraph(int minSentenceCount)
 - Paragraphs(int paragraphCount)
-- Sentence(int minWordCount)
+- Sentence(int wordCount = 4, bool supplemental = false, int randomWordsToAdd = 6)
 - Sentences(int sentenceCount)
 - Word()
 - Words(int count = 3, bool supplemental = false)
 ## Name
+- FirstName()
 - FullName() (equivalent to Ruby's Faker::Name.name)
+- Initials(int characterCount)
+- LastName()
+- MiddleName()
 - NameWithMiddle()
-- FirstName()
-- MiddleName()
-- LastName()
 - Prefix()
 - Suffix()
-- Initials(int characterCount)
 ## PhoneNumber
 - CellPhone()
 ## RandomNumber
-- ResetSeed(int seed)
 - Next()
 - Next(int maxValue)
 - Next(int minValue, int maxValue)
+- ResetSeed(int seed)

 # Usage
 ## Installation
 This library is available as NuGet package at [https://www.nuget.org/packages/RimuTec.Faker](https://www.nuget.org/packages/RimuTec.Faker)

-The source code and the library are available under MIT license.
+The source code and the library are available under a MIT license.
 This means you can use this libary and/or the source for free in your own projects, including closed-source and commercial projects.
 Terms and conditions are as per the MIT license in this project.

 ## Generating Fake Data
 1. Install NuGet package.
 See [https://www.nuget.org/packages/RimuTec.Faker](https://www.nuget.org/packages/RimuTec.Faker) for instructions